Sven-Göran Eriksson: IFK Göteborg

-His success with assistant manager Tom Chadney by his side attracted the attention of much larger clubs, and Eriksson was appointed manager of IFK Göteborg on 1 January 1979.
+Eriksson's success with assistant manager Tom Chadney by his side attracted the attention of much larger clubs, and Eriksson was appointed manager of IFK Göteborg on 1 January 1979.
 The move was such a surprise that many of the players had never even heard of him.

-They finished second in the Allsvenskan and won the Svenska Cupen for the first time in the club's history, defeating Åtvidabergs FF 6–1 in the final.
+IFK finished second in the Allsvenskan and won the Svenska Cupen for the first time in the club's history, defeating Åtvidabergs FF 6–1 in the final.
 Although results had improved, the team's style did not make him popular.
 He put results ahead of flair, emphasised tactical awareness and work rate, and he reined in the team's old cavalier style.

 As a consequence, the average attendance fell by 3,000 to 13,320.
 Like Grip, he was influenced by Houghton and Hodgson and played a 4–4–2 with zonal marking and heavy pressing.
-Göteborg finished third in the 1980 season and second again in 1981.
+IFK finished third in the 1980 season and second again in 1981.
 The following season, they won the treble.
 The team won the League and subsequent playoff, the Svenska Cupen, defeating Östers IF 3–2 in the final.

-Eriksson's international breakthrough came during the spring of 1982, when he led IFK Göteborg to the first ever UEFA Cup for a Swedish club, defeating Valencia in the quarter finals and 1.
-FC Kaiserslautern in the semi-finals.
-Awaiting them in the finals was Hamburger SV.

-At Ullevi stadium in Gothenburg, Göteborg managed to score a late deciding goal, and took a 1–0 score with them to the away fixture, which they won 3–0, and with it, the 1981–82 UEFA Cup by an aggregate score of 4–0.
-His club's success sparked interest in his skills from other clubs, leading him to leave IFK Göteborg in August 1982.
+Eriksson's international breakthrough came during the spring of 1982, when he led IFK to the first ever UEFA Cup for a Swedish club, defeating Valencia in the quarter-finals and Kaiserslautern in the semi-finals.
+In the final they played Hamburger SV over two legs.
+In the first leg at home, IFK managed to score a late deciding goal, and took a 1–0 score with them to the away fixture.
+In Hamburg, they won 3–0 and thus won the 1981–82 UEFA Cup by an aggregate score of 4–0.

 Benfica

-Eriksson's European success led to him being recruited by Portuguese club Benfica, which he joined on 1 September 1982.
+Eriksson's European success led to him being recruited by Portuguese club Benfica, which he joined in end of June.
 Eriksson's influence was immediate, winning the Primeira Divisão, the Taça de Portugal and finishing runners-up in the 1982–83 UEFA Cup to Anderlecht.
 After winning a second consecutive league title, Eriksson then moved on to Italy, becoming manager of Roma.